So you’re looking for the best Chromebook games you can play- and play right now.

 Here’s a gameplay video.
 As you can see, the game plays like a regular MMORPG but in your browser.
+This gameplay footage is dated, so the actual game looks a lot different.
 It’s so detailed and deep that you’d mistake it for a full-on game where you’d normally have to download it:

 The keyboard and mouse work out perfectly, and even using a trackpad is easy.
 You have your basic controls and hotkeys for skills and potions.

 The pet system is dynamic and offers a new perspective to web-based MMOs.
 Each character also has a special attack that charges up, and your pet does too.
 You can also use a variety of pets, each with their own special attacks and purpose.
 You can also switch between pets easily without any drawback.
 Combat is done by clicking on the enemy but you also use hotkeys to perform skills.

 Arcane Legends does indeed lag on budget Chromebooks (like mine), but it’s only when it’s crowded and there’s a lot going on.